Login with Patreon

 Her eyes flicked to the table where the Sunday Prophet lay.
 Forcing her weary limbs to move, Juno picked it up.

-The more Juno read, the greater the burn in her chest.
+The more Juno read, the greater the tightness in her chest.

 …Rosmerta Fenwick perished under a Killing Curse… Bellatrix’s daughter and accomplices… previous feud and a forced collection of debts… silencing witnesses, significant evidence with Juno Black’s Wand… wanted order.’